• Menu

 Gunnison River.

 Here in the canyon depths the sun only shines for one hour in the summer, and the expanse of the Colorado Plateau seems distant.
-Footpaths allow for travel along the river corridor, but beware of poison ivy, which is prevalent.
-Long pants and some presence of mind should be enough to avoid any rashes.
+Footpaths allow for travel along the river corridor but beware of poison ivy, which is prevalent.
+Long pants and some presence of mind should be enough to avoid rashes.

 Those willing to haul a backpack down are rewarded by premium campsites near the river, secluded from crowds and serenaded to sleep by the pleasant melody of the Gunnison.
 Bears are present in the area, so please store food properly.